Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

 \subsubsection{Information Extraction}

-Relation extraction aims to identify target relations in text entities and is one of the primary tasks of information extraction \cite{zhao2022multi,}.
-Rocktaschel et al. \cite{Rocktaschel2015Injecting} incorporate the matrix factorization method to learn the embedding representation of entity pairs and relations to improve the generalization ability of relation extraction.
-Song et al. \cite{Song2018N-ary} propose a graph-state LSTM model that models document graphs while preserving the graph structure.
-Zhang et al. \cite{Zhang2018Graph2} utilize the GCN model to extract entity dependencies in text based on the dependency tree.
-Xu et al. \cite{xu2021event} also construct graph based on dependency parsing and adopt relational GAT to learn semantic context representation.
+Relation extraction constitutes a fundamental pursuit within the domain of information extraction, directed at discerning target relations embedded within textual entities \cite{zhao2022multi}.
+Endeavors to enhance the efficacy of relation extraction have led to diverse methodological innovations.
+Rocktaschel et al. \cite{Rocktaschel2015Injecting} introduce a matrix factorization approach to refine the embedding representation of entity pairs and associated relations.
+This method aims to augment the generalization capacity of relation extraction models.
+Song et al. \cite{Song2018N-ary} present a novel graph-state LSTM model.
+This model not only captures document graphs but also preserves their inherent structure, mitigating information loss arising from graph fragmentation.
+Simultaneously, Zhang et al. \cite{Zhang2018Graph2} leverage GCN to extract entity dependencies in text based on the underlying dependency tree.
+To uphold the precision of information extraction, a novel pruning strategy is introduced.
+These approaches collectively contribute to the advancement of relation extraction methodologies.